Quadratic Equation Using Completing The Square Method

 x = ½ or -2

-From the above example, you can see that solving quadratic equation using completing the square method can be a straightforward process if you follow the steps accordingly.
+From the above example, you can see that solving quadratic equations using the completing the square method can be straightforward if you follow the steps accordingly.
 We are going to solve one more example.

 See Also: